sequentialread/modular-spatial-index-demo-opengl/README.md

 ### [modular-spatial-index](https://git.sequentialread.com/forest/modular-spatial-index)

-[modular-spatial-index](https://git.sequentialread.com/forest/modular-spatial-index) is a simple spatial index adapter for key/value databases (or RDBMS if you want), based on https://github.com/google/hilbert.
+[modular-spatial-index](https://git.sequentialread.com/forest/modular-spatial-index) is a simple spatial index adapter for key/value databases like leveldb and Cassandra (or RDBMS like SQLite/Postgres if you want), based on https://github.com/google/hilbert.

+It's called "modular" because it doesn't have any indexing logic inside, you bring your own index.
+It simply defines a mapping from two-dimensional space (`[x,y]` as integers) to 1-dimensional space (a single string of bytes for a point, or a handful of byte-ranges for a rectangle).
+You can use these strings of bytes (keys) and byte-ranges (query parameters) in any database to implement a spatial index.

-Read amplification for range queries is aproximately like 2x-3x in terms of IOPS and bandwidth compared to a 1-dimensional query.
+Read amplification for range queries is ~2x-3x in terms of IOPS and bandwidth compared to a 1-dimensional query.

 But that constant factor on top of your fast key/value database is a low price to pay for a whole new dimension, right?
 It's certainly better than the naive approach.